sajadshafizadeh/wallet-backend-test/README.md

 ------------------

-> Note: I will use a constant (hard-codded) token as "servise auth".
+> Note: I will use a constant (hard-codded) token as "service auth".

 ------------------